sagemath/sagewiki_to_gh-2022-10-10/days77.md

 favorite recipes and dishes!
 All diets, including vegetarian, will be taken into account.

+The organizers will do some large shopping before coming, and then we will complement locally, as needed.
+Please send us the list of ingredients for the dish(es) you plan to prepare.
+We will be roughtly 10-15 and should plan for roughly 10 meals.

+- Salvatore: stuffed bread, I will need flour, yeast, salt for the dough; a little garlic, olive oil red pepper and any long leaf vegetable for the stuffing.
+- Wednesday evening: pizza from the local pizza truck.

 == Funding ==

 The workshop is funded by !OpenDreamKit, with material help from